nb-programmer/dronesim/README.md

 # Drone Simulator

-This package includes modules and tools to simulate an aerial vehicle similar to a quadcopter, and makes it easy to use it for various A.I. applications such as path following, obstacle avoidance, etc.
+This package includes modules and tools to simulate Vehicles (`land`, `water` or `aerial` vehicles (maybe even `space` at some point)) similar to a quadcopter or rover, and makes it easy to use it for various A.I. applications such as path following, obstacle avoidance, etc.

-It comes with a bunch of sensors that can be attached to the UAV, such as a Camera (RGB and Depth), IMU (motion), and more to come.
+It comes with a bunch of sensors that can be attached to the Vehicle or UAV, such as a Camera (RGB and Depth), IMU (motion), and more to come.
 The simulator can have an "objective" set to generate observations for machine learning applications.

 ## Features